dylanjustice/AndcultureCode/clean-code/COMMENTS.md

 ### Explanation of intent

 Providing context to the decision to write code in a certain way is an acceptable form of commenting.
 Interesting decisions that can be reconciled through a short comment explaining why code was written in a certain way.
-Alternatively, providing context that will last over time where the domain knowledge may fade away.
+However, beware of comments that can become outdated or incorrect over time as implementations change.

 ```CSharp
 // In the event of a retry, check if this Section is already created.
 Ignoriquery filters